OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/docs/Setup.md

 # Scheduling the pipeline.
 A trigger can be added to the syncCanvasData pipeline to re-load Canvas data on a schedule - open the pipeline in Synapse, click Triggers -> new/edit triggers and follow the prompts.

-It is sugggested the schedule is no more frequent than daily (Instructure only referesh the data daily) and that the execution is scheduled *after* 2am mountain time as this is when Instructure expect the data export to finish (as of time of writing).
+It is sugggested the schedule is no more frequent than daily (Instructure only referesh the data daily) and that the execution is scheduled *after* 2am Mountain Time as this is when Instructure expect the data export to finish (as of time of writing).

-# Deploy the PowerBI Template
-> TODO: Populate with steps for the engagement report template.

 # Troubleshooting
-See `Troubleshooting.md` in this folder.
+See [Troubleshooting](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/Canvas_Data/docs/Troubleshooting.md) in this folder (incomplete).